pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 The `aud` claim identifies the recipient the JWT is intended for.
 In the context of a service behind Pomerium, the `aud` claim should always be set as the upstream service's domain name.

 Since v0.22, Pomerium sets the `iss` claim also to the domain of the target upstream service.
-(In previous versions, this was instead set to the authentication service domain.)
+(In previous versions, this was instead set to the [authenticate service](/docs/reference/authenticate-service-url) domain.)

 If the domain provided in the `aud` and `iss` claims doesn't match the upstream service's domain name, the JWT is invalid and can't be trusted.